BioStaCs-public/MiTRI/README.md

 # Quantifying microbial transcriptional reprogramming enables tumour-restricted peptide discovery

 ## Overview
 **MiTRI** (Microbial Transcriptional Reprogramming Index) is a specialized computational framework developed to quantify microbial transcriptional reprogramming in tumor microenvironments.
-This repository contains the core analytical scripts used to calculate MiTRI scores, perform selective transcriptional enrichment analysis, and reproduce the figures presented in our study.
+This repository contains the core analytical scripts used to calculate MiTRI values, perform selective transcriptional enrichment analysis, and reproduce the figures presented in our study.

 ⚠️ **Pipeline Architecture & Prerequisites:**
 This repository (`MiTRI`) focuses on the specific quantification of transcriptional reprogramming and downstream visualizations.